Our mission is to advance excellence, create champions and build strong community support for lasting change in Oklahoma City Public Schools.

 In 1983, the National Commission on Excellence in Education released the report A Nation At Risk: The Imperative For Educational Reform.
 The report stated that “…the educational foundations of our society are presently being eroded by a rising tide of mediocrity that threatens our very future as a Nation and a people.”

 In the aftermath of the report, public school foundations began forming across the nation.
 The Oklahoma City Public Schools administration and school board selected a steering committee of 13 citizens to determine the feasibility of forming a collaboration designed to improve the quality of the school district.
-As a result, the Oklahoma City Public Schools Foundation was established in 1984.
+As a result, the Foundation for Oklahoma City Public Schools was established in 1984.

 Ray Potts, the Foundation’s first chairman, and its governing body of 22 trustees laid the groundwork for many of the Foundation’s lasting collaborations with the district.
 In 1985, the first Wall of Fame Humanitarian Awards Dinner was held as a fundraiser for public education.
 It was quickly followed in 1986 with the first Spring Honors Luncheon, now known as Stars of Education.
 What would become an annual event was held to honor outstanding educators, students and volunteers.
 It was this event where the Foundation’s first grants were awarded.
 By the 1990s, the Foundation’s role in creating a bridge between the community and the district was firmly established.
 The first student scholarships were awarded in 1993 and Partners in Education launched in 1994.
 These milestones were quickly followed by the introduction of the first TEAM campaign in 1995 and the debut of A+ Arts Spectacular! in 1998, which has led to many Arts in Education initiatives.